 3. 71% of executives say employee engagement is critical to their company's success.

-Engaged employee feels valued; and is loyal will contribute far more towards your company's success than several disengaged employees combined.
+Engaged employees who feel valued and loyal will contribute far more towards your company's success than several disengaged employees combined.

 4. 65% of employees prefer their responsibilities to be more clearly defined.